BlackBerry Dynamics

 • Kerberos authentication is supported.

-If your BlackBerry UEM or Good Control server has disallowed connections to any server, the address of the destination app server must be registered in the UEM or GC management console.
+If the BlackBerry UEM server has disallowed connections to any server, the address of the destination app server must be registered in the UEM management console.

 Update Import Statements